This policy has been adopted by Kairos Prison Ministry Australia (KPMA) in an endeavour to protect the privacy of our participants and volunteers.

 Because of its small size and scope of its operations, KPMA is not legally obliged to comply with the requirements of the Privacy Act (Commonwealth) 1988 however we do seek to be guided by the National Privacy Principles (NPPs) set out in the Privacy Act.
 Staff and volunteers should seek to be guided by these principles.

 - In this policy, a reference to “KPMA” means Kairos Prison Ministry Australia (a company limited by guarantee) and its associated bodies.
-KPMA will comply with the NPPs.
-If there is any inconsistency between this policy and the NPPs then the NPPs prevail.

 - Subject to paragraph 4, KPMA will only use personal information for the primary purpose for which it is collected.
 In most cases, the purpose will relate to the programs organised by KPMA and the associated administrative functions.

 - Those functions include maintaining personal information for the purpose of recording the attendance on KPMA programs and the involvement in activities subsequent to the participation in the KPMA programs.
 The information may be disclosed to authorised officers of KPMA to facilitate the KPMA programs.

 - KPMA does not seek to obtain or retain any personal information from inmates of Correctional Centres who become participants in its Courses.

 - KPMA will only use personal information about an individual for a secondary purpose (i.e. something beyond the scope of the primary purpose) if that individual has consented or the use is otherwise permitted by the NPPs.

 - KPMA will take reasonable steps to keep the information secure and will, subject to the NPPs, comply with any request from a person to correct or remove his or her information.